Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-ai-apis-postman.md

-# Calling the OpenAI API from Postman
+# Postman Environments and Practicing AI API calls

 ## Goals
 Now that we've learned a bit about